From Tōkyō to Aizu-Wakamatsu by Shinkansen and Local Train

 And, any of those might also be suffixed with –shi, meaning "city".

 Kōriyama and my Shinkansen-to-local transition is at lower right, the southeast corner of this section from the map.
-Aiizu-wakamatsu is labeled as Wakamatsu.
+Aizu-wakamatsu is labeled as Wakamatsu.
 Between the two is Inawashiro-ko, Lake Inawashiro.
 North of the lake and the town named Inawashiro is Bandai-san or Mount Bandai, labeled with its elevation of 5,968 feet.
+I would stay in Aizu-wakamatsu and do day trips around Bandai-san and to Kitakata.

 The rail lines are shown as thin black lines with cross marks.
 The line from Kōriyama to Aizu-Wakamatsu climbs some as it passes between mountains approaching the lake, curves to the north then west around the lake, and then unexpectedly winds through multiple curves in mostly flat land northwest of the lake before turning south to Aizu-Wakamatsu.